-Aristotle is supposed to have accidentally poisoned himself with aconite, although the story of his death may be even less dramatic: he always suffered from poor digestion and may have died of unspecified stomach problems at an appropriate age.
-Having learned from Plato and Socrates’ experiences, he never went up against the state, went along to get along, and stamped a role model for the philosopher as empiricist, pragmatic to a fault.
-I imagine him running around in the afterlife wearing kakis and telling bad dad jokes.
+Aristotle is supposed to have accidentally poisoned himself with aconite, although the story of his death may be even less dramatic: he always suffered from poor digestion and may have died of unspecified stomach problems at an an altogether appropriate age.
+Having learned from Plato and Socrates’ experiences, he never went up against the state.
+He went along to get along, and stamped a role model for the philosopher as empiricist, pragmatic to a fault.
+No wonder he has stomach problems.
+Him I imagine running around in the afterlife wearing kakis and telling Zeus bad dad jokes.

 The natural philosopher Empedocles, who first named the four elements in the presocratic quest for the-stuff-of-which-all-things-are-made, jumped into Mount Etna, a volcano on the east coast of Sicily, Italy.
 He wanted to prove that he was a God, and returned to the bowels of the earth where Gods were thought to reside.
-A spectacular way to go home.
+A spectacular way to go home, ashes to ashes.

 His trickster friend Heraclitus, of you-cannot-step-in-the-same-river-twice fame, also a fan of fire, covered himself in cow poop to try to cure himself of dropsy, an old term for the accumulation of fluid in the body that could be due to any number of causes.
-Apparently, this did him in.
-Such a funny way to go.
+Apparently, cow poop did him in — cowabunga.

 Another philosopher who went up against the church, openly flaunting his atheism, is David Hume.
-The only truly joyful character in this history of Philosophy, the rotund Scottish philosopher died in his bed, surrounded by family and friends, in good spirits and without religion.
-All his life he had been told that surely he would denounce atheism on his death bed.
-Bets were placed and everyone stood by waiting to see if he would repent, but he never did do.
+The only truly joyful character in this history of Philosophy, the rotund Scottish philosopher died in his bed, surrounded by family and friends, in good spirits and sans religion.
+All his life he had been told that surely he would denounce atheism on his death bed and pray to God for his soul to keep.
+Indeed, bets were placed and everyone stood by waiting to see if he would repent, but he never did do.
 Philosophy is some much the better for his brand of skepticism.

 The saddest story for me has to be that of Walter Benjamin.
 Unlike his peers Hannah Arendt, Theodore Adorno, and Max Horkheimer, who made it to America to found The New School for Social Research in New York City, Benjamin never made it out of Europe.
 Having heard that the gestapo had destroyed his library back home, and fearing he would be caught and sent to a Nazi death camp, he supposedly committed suicide (morphine overdose) at the Catalan town of Port Bou.

-He had already been caught and offloaded in Marseille after trying to board a freighter bound for Ceylon, and had decided to walk across the Pyrenees to try and avoid patrols along the border of France and Spain.
-Shortly after arriving in Spain, he was betrayed by a hotel owner and he believed he would be imminently turned over to the French border police, who would hand him over to the Nazis.
+He had already been caught and offloaded in Marseille after trying to board a freighter bound for Ceylon, after which he decided to walk across the Pyrenees to try and avoid patrols along the border of France and Spain.
+Shortly after arriving in Spain, he was betrayed by a hotel owner and believed he would be imminently turned over to the French border police, who would then hand him over to the Nazis.
 The border had been closed so he had been stuck there, but the day after his death, the border was opened again.
 He missed safe passage by one day.
-One day.
+One more day and we might all have seen the other side of the Archades project.
+Pains me to this day.

 On the other hand, as reported in the Guardian, it is more likely that Benjamin, an avowed Marxist, was murdered by Stalinist agents in that border town.